the-collab-lab/career-lab-Q1-2022/session-docs/mock-interview-technical.md

 - Review the take-home assignment with the Collabie and ask questions about the work **[20 minutes]**
 - General technical questions from the [Technical interview questions](../resources/technical-interview-questions.md) **[10 minutes]**
-- Time for Collabie to ask questions about your work, the job opportunity they are applying for, and company **[10 minutes]**
+- Time for Collabie to ask questions about your work, the job opportunity they are applying for, and company.
+When Collabies ask these questions, mentors should just respond as if the Collabie is interviewing for a role at their current company. **[10 minutes]**
 - Debrief and provide feedback about the interview **[20 minutes]**

 ---